 BE: After stepping away from basketball, what led you to continue work in athletics as a personal trainer?
 What inspired you to keep going?

 Victor: After basketball, I wasn’t sure what to do.
 I knew I needed to stay around the game and athletics to keep my mind at ease because I stopped playing basketball due to the back surgery I had to get.
 I majored in criminology in college and wanted to join the FBI.
-After realizing I didn’t want to join the government, I decided to pursue a lifelong dream, moving to Los Angeles.
+After realizing I didn’t want to join the government, I pursued a lifelong dream, moving to Los Angeles.
 Living in Los Angeles is inspiring every day.
 I decided that I needed to do work that was meaningful to me and made me truly happy.
 That was fitness training for me and athletics.
 I wanted to help people feel good every day and achieve goals they didn’t even know they could achieve.
-With my basketball leadership background, I knew I could help excel someone deeper than they ever thought they could.
-So the inspiration comes from my passion for working hard, and staying active and healthy every day.
+I knew I could help excel someone deeper than they ever thought they could with my basketball leadership background.
+So the inspiration comes from my passion for working hard and staying active and healthy every day.

 BE: What was something that you’ve learned or motivated you throughout your injury that you use to encourage your clients during their fitness journey?

 Victor: I tell all of my clients that there’s no gain without pain.
 We have to hurt to grow.
 Fitness and mental health go hand in hand.
 I use fitness as a life tool for my clients.
 You never know how much doubt can set a person back; doubt comes from the mind.
 When I had back surgery, I had doctors and nurses telling me I would never be athletic again, and I’d never dunk a basketball again…I proved them all wrong.
 I made it a point that I had control over my mind, and I knew that the results would be there if I put the work in.
 Mind over matter!
 I book many athletic jobs now, I never got to play pro basketball, but I have gotten paid very well to do athletic roles for commercials and print work.
 Impossible is nothing, and that’s that.